Bristol Pride

-Bristol Pride is an annual festival in the city of Bristol, championing equality and diversity across South West England.
-Since 2010, the Bristol Pride festival has been organised by the charity 'Bristol Pride' (UK registered charity: 1166817).
-The festival is a fortnight of events in the city, and concludes with Pride Day on the second Saturday of July.
-Festival events include a mix of talks by prominent local activists and charities, screenings of LGBT films, performances, and various evenings of entertainment led by local drag artists.
-Pride Day includes the traditional Pride March, which begins in the city's Castle Park and ends at the Amphitheatre on the harbourside.
+Bristol Pride is an annual LGBTQ pride festival in the city of Bristol that serves South West England, organised by a charity of the same name.
+The festival is a fortnight of events in the city and concludes with Pride Day on the second Saturday of July.
+Pride Day includes a walking parade with no vehicles or floats allowed which presently begins in the city's Castle Park and ends at the Lloyds Amphitheatre on the harbourside.
+Further celebrations have recently been held at a festival site on the Downs.
 Bristol Pride remains a free-to-attend festival, but encourages entry to the events by donation to enable the festival to continue.